-- Homeownership is increasingly out of reach for households with incomes lower than \$75,000 and elderly populations. - Renters that completed the community survey cited wanting to be homeowners (90%), but a lack of savings for a down payment and a low supply of affordable homes as the largest barriers to homeownership.
+- Homeownership is increasingly out of reach for households with incomes lower than \$75,000 and elderly populations. - Renters that completed our community survey cited lack of savings for a down payment and a low supply of affordable homes as the largest barriers to homeownership.